Bourne-ID/linuxgsm-terraform/cloud/readme.md

 4. Save the API key to `.linodeapikey`
 5. Review `settings.sh` and configure the variables.
 6. Run `./setup.sh`
-7. Review the Terraform prompt for what virtual machines are being created and destroyed. **It is your responsibility to ensure what the plan says is what you exect it to do!**
+7. Review the Terraform prompt containing the virtual machines are being created and destroyed. **It is your responsibility to ensure what the plan says is what you exect it to do!**
 8. Type `yes` to accept the plan and watch the Linode environment be created!

 ## Tear Down
 Use the command `terraform destroy` to destroy all created images using this script.
-Keeping servers alive will use your free trial allocation to will cost money!
+Keeping servers alive will use your free trial allocation and will eventually to will cost money!